Churrasco, Grey Goose, and Great Friends

 Like us, they too had just moved in.
 And like us, they too were brand new parents.
 Our four town homes were all part of the same “block” of adjacent houses, which meant that we shared walls.
 But as fate would have it, we would end up sharing a lot more than just walls.

 Mike was the first neighbor I met.
 We hit it off right away.
-I was excited to run in and tell my wife that there were other people just like us living just a few feet away.
+I was excited to go tell my wife that there were other people just like us living just a few feet away.
 We continued to meet the rest of the neighbors, one by one, and we quickly realized, “hey, we may have actually picked a great place to live without knowing it!”

 Serendipitously, we were all “brought” to this place – this little block of town homes – to live “together” bunched up in our little block.
 And we all digged that.
 It was pretty neat.